 Q.What are payday loans?

 A. Payday loans are small, short term loans - $1500 or less, that must be repaid within 62 days, when the borrower receives their paycheque or other income.
-The average payday loan is about $280 and is repaid in two weeks.

 A. Because payday loans are for a short term, lenders might not be able to recover their costs under the current interest rate maximum set in the federal Criminal Code - 60% per year, or about 2.3% for a two week loan.
-In addition, practices that are unfair to consumers and encourage repeat borrowing and spiralling debt need to be controlled.

 To address this the federal government changed the law to allow provinces to regulate payday lenders – including maximum charges.
 BC made certain amendments and additions to the Business Practices and Consumer Protection Act and established the Payday Loans Regulation.
 The legislative changes require payday lenders to be licensed, sets the maximum charges, requires full disclosure in loan agreements, and regulates unfair practices that are harmful to consumers.